 Event Date Number of Calls Reason for Call

-1/5/2023 1 FIRST line, CPS investigation

-1/31/2023 1 FIRST line, interview process support

-2/2/2023 1 FIRST Line, Child Removal Support

-2/2/2023 1 FIRST Line, Resources Support
+4/12/2023 1 FIRST Line

+5/3/2023 1 Founded; Questions on Appeal

-2/10/2023 1 FIRST Line
+5/4/2023 1 Follow Up First Line Call

-2/12/2023 1 FIRST Line
+5/19/2023 1 FIRST Call

-2/22/2023 1 FIRST Line, Investigation Process
+5/24/2023 1 FIRST

+5/26/2023 1 Follow up First Line Call

 TRENDS, CHALLENGES, AND RECOMMENDATIONS

 Under Utilization of FIRST Line

-The CaRES team received only 7 initial FIRST program calls this quarter, and no additional follow-up calls from caregivers.
+The CaRES team received only 6 initial FIRST program calls this quarter, and no additional follow-up calls from caregivers.
 The FIRST Program has not been a well-utilized element of the program, despite requiring staffing.
 It is more common for caregivers to reach out to a Mentor or CaRES staff member directly with questions.
 Some callers are looking for advocacy help for disputing with DCYF.
 CaRES does not provide this service and we direct caregivers to Constituent Relations.
-We also hear from caregivers that they would be interested in direct contact with DCYF to discuss their questions rather than speaking to CaRES staff.
+We also hear frequently from caregivers that they would be interested in direct contact with DCYF to discuss their questions rather than speaking to CaRES staff.

-LOOKING AHEAD In the fourth quarter of our second year, the Alliance CaRES program continued to expand and grow.
-Elements we look forward to introducing in the next quarter include: - Growing our in-person presence across the state through our team of CaRES Community Connectors and a new staff person in the role of Community Coordinator Eastern - Identifying and responding to the critical caregiver connection points.
-The CaRES response may include additional supportive contacts, new support group topics, continued partnership with other community groups, and a growing in-person presence across the state. - Growing CaRES communication reach and social media presence along with testing new events marketing through Facebook events and direct email campaigns. - Building and expanding upon the successes of the program through increasing our culturally-focused special events and direct individual connections.
+LOOKING AHEAD In the first quarter of our third year, the Alliance CaRES program continued to expand and grow.
+Elements we look forward to introducing in the next quarter include: - Growing our in-person presence across the state through our team of CaRES Community Connectors who will be focusing on a wide variety of in-person events for the summer. - Building and expanding upon the successes of the program through increasing our culturally-focused special events and direct individual connections.